Skip to content

 How to Repair Apps in Windows 11

-Sometimes, your apps in Windows 11 might start acting up or freezing.
-This guide shows you how to use the built-in repair tools to get things running smoothly again.
+Sometimes, your apps in Windows 11 might freeze or stop working right.
+This guide shows you how to use built-in tools to fix them.

 Why repair your apps?

-When an app stops working correctly, it might be due to corrupted files or bad settings.
+An app might stop working correctly because its files or settings have become corrupted.
 Repairing the app refreshes its internal data without you having to uninstall and reinstall it entirely.
 This saves you time and keeps your personal preferences intact.

 What happens when you are done?

-Once the process finishes, Windows will have refreshed the app’s core files.
+Once the repair is done, Windows will have refreshed the app’s core files.
 In most cases, your data remains safe.
 However, some apps might reset to their original default settings, and you may need to sign in again.

 Repairing apps via Settings